Fengshan County: Yuanyang Springs

 In the name "Yuan-yang" (鸳鸯 (鴛鴦, Yuānyāng)), the words yuan and yang stand for male and female Mandarin Ducks, respectively.
 In symbolic representations, Mandarin Ducks always appear as a male and female pair and are seen to represent fidelity.

 The Yuanyang Springs consist of two springs; the water of each spring has a distinctive color: one is a clear green, the other is turbid blue.
 Chemical analysis of their waters has shown that the composition is the same.
 The springs are approximately the same size.
 The surface pool is a rounded three-corner shape with a baseline of 21 meters and height of 30 meters.
 At certain times of the year, the water backflows.

 Peak-cluster depressions

 The term "Karst Fengcong" or karst peak cluster is a term created by Chinese scholars to classify karst by the hill or peak density.
 The term "Peak-cluster depression" describes the land form that combines peak-clusters and closed depressions, which are the two basic features of Fengcong.

-The beauty of Fengshan's sublime, unique, and precipitous valleys is created by towering, imposing peaks and low-lying depressions.